khadga9/Ancientgram/README.md

 # Ancientgram 1.0.0
 # Telegram Bot Api Framework for Python
-This is a really simple Framework for creating bots
+A simple way for creating bots in Telegram using Python
 # Install
 ```
 pip3 install ancientgram